wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/d.table-of-contents.md

 #### Groups

-Groups are non-linkable, collapsible items containing items and other groups that all relate to the same subject matter.
+Groups are collapsible items containing items and other groups that all relate to the same subject matter.
+You can configure groups so they are clickable or you can use them as expanders only.

 Dividers cannot be nested within a group.

 #### Items